nautechsystems/nautilus_trader/docs/integrations/databento.md

 ## Databento documentation

 Databento provides extensive documentation for users which can be found in the [Databento knowledge base](https://databento.com/docs/knowledge-base/new-users).
-It's recommended you also refer to this Databento documentation in conjunction with this NautilusTrader integration guide.
+It's recommended you also refer to the Databento documentation in conjunction with this NautilusTrader integration guide.

 ## Databento Binary Encoding (DBN)